-You must pay your sick employee at least 70% of their previous salary and holiday allowance.
+You must pay your sick employee at least 70% of their last earned salary and holiday allowance.
 If the employment contract or Collective Labour Agreement (CAO) prescribes a higher percentage, you must comply with this.
-The maximum duration of continued payment is 104 weeks.
-If your employee’s contract finishes during that period, register your employee as sick with the UWV on the last working day.
-Your obligation to continue payment of salary ceases from then on.

-You can only dismiss a sick employee in certain situations, namely:
+You cannot dismiss a sick employee.
+This is only allowed in certain situations:

 - if your employee falls sick after you have filed a dismissal application at the sub-district court; sickness must not be the reason for such a dismissal application.

 The Eligibility for Permanent Incapacity Benefit Restrictions Act (in Dutch, Wet verbetering poortwachter, Wvp) requires you and your employee to find ways together on how to get them back to work as soon as possible.
 This is called ‘reintegration’.

 - your employee returns to work for you in a new or modified job.
 For example, you can adjust the workplace.
 Or provide flexible working hours.

 - your employee can no longer work for you and gets another suitable job with another employer

 Together with your employees you should work on minimising absenteeism.
 For example, employees falling ill due to excessive work pressure.
 You can reduce absenteeism and the risk of work-related health problems by: